cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 For example, we should probably do something coherent in case our caller registers a TA with a negative amount of time available.
 This sounds like a job for exceptions.

+If someone is calling your code, and they are in a better position to handle the error than your code is, you'll often communicate the error to them with an exception.
+But give this some thought: **what's the best way to communicate the error to them?** Does it contain useful context?
+Is it in terms of something they will understand and expect?

 #### Checked vs. Unchecked Exceptions

 You might have noticed that some exceptions get declared for methods that use them, and other don't.
 Take a look at the Javadoc for [NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html).
 Since these can happen unexpectedly, it wouldn't be very ergonomic to ask programmers to write a `throws` declaration for them.
 Hence, these exceptions are _unchecked_: the type system won't (usually) consider them.
 Unchecked exceptions are those that descend from `RuntimeException` (like null pointer exceptions) or from `Error` (which is a category usually reserved for errors that are so bad that most applications _shouldn't_ try to catch and handle them, like internal JVM inconsistencies under which all bets are off).